UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week09/installation_instructions_week11.md

 ### [Instructions for Windows](https://jekyllrb.com/docs/installation/windows/)

+#### Tips & Tricks for Windows
-Note here that you also have to install bundler.
+ 1. Make sure you follow *all* the steps, all the way until the end of the page -- you also have to do things like install bundler.

 ### [Instructions for Ubuntu Linux](https://jekyllrb.com/docs/installation/ubuntu/)